martinGM05/martinGM05/README.md

 ---

-### 🔧 Technologies & Tools

-- **Frontend:**
-  - `TypeScript` `JavaScript` `Nuxt.js` `Angular` `React`
-  - UI/UX Development with `Storybook` and Component-Driven Design
-  - Performance Optimization Techniques and SEO Best Practices
-- **Backend:**
-  - `Serverless` `Spring Boot` `Elixir` `Phoenix`
-  - Database Management with `SQL` and `NoSQL` solutions
-- **DevOps & Tools:**
-  - Containerization with `Docker`
-  - CI/CD Pipelines and Serverless Architectures
-  - Code versioning and collaboration with `Git` and `GitHub`

----

-### 🛠️ Core Competencies

-- **Frontend Excellence:** Specializing in developing responsive, dynamic, and visually appealing interfaces, with a strong understanding of component architecture, performance optimization, and SEO.
-- **Backend Proficiency:** Building robust and scalable server-side applications, ensuring seamless integration with frontend systems and external services.
-- **Testing Expertise:** Advocating for comprehensive testing strategies to ensure the reliability and maintainability of web applications.
-- **Collaboration & Leadership:** Adept at working in agile teams, leading projects, and mentoring junior developers to achieve collective success.
-- **Continuous Improvement:** A strong advocate for writing clean, maintainable code, with an ongoing commitment to learning and adopting best practices in performance, testing, and SEO.

----

 ### 🚀 What I'm Working On

 - **Nuxt.js Projects:** Developing complex frontend applications, optimizing performance, and enhancing user experience.